Owen Miller Player Props: Brewers vs. Cubs

 Owen Miller At The Plate

-- Miller has picked up an RBI in 28.4% of his games this season, with two or more RBI in 6.0% of his games.
+- Miller has picked up an RBI in 27.9% of his games this year, with two or more RBI in 5.9% of his games.

+- In 23 of 68 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.